lucasamtaylor01/Templates-Latex/README.md

 ## 📄 Licença

-Este projeto é distribuído sob a Licença Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International.
+Este projeto é distribuído sob a Licença Creative Commons